 JF1548: How to Build Your All-Star Apartment Syndication Team Part 1 of 4 | Syndication School with Theo Hicks

-We’ve worked through finding our market and other aspects that lead up to completing your first apartment syndication deal.
-Today, Theo is covering the first part of building a great team.
-In this particular part of the four part series, we’ll hear about the four core team members, who they are and how to find them.
-He’ll also cover the topic, “Do you need a partner and a mentor?”.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+We’ve worked through finding the best markets for real estate investing, as well as other aspects that lead up to completing your first apartment syndication deal.
+Today, Theo is covering the first part of building a great syndication team.
+In this particular part of the four-part series, we’ll hear about the four core team members, who they are, and how to find them.
+He’ll also cover the question, “Do you need a partner and a mentor?”.
+If you enjoyed today’s episode, please subscribe in iTunes and leave us a review!

 Best Ever Tweet: